 Group leader

-Jia Min originally hails from the sunny island of Singapore.
+Jia Min proudly hails from the tropical island of Singapore.
 For her PhD studies, she trained under the supervision of 2005 Nobel Laureate Professor Richard R. Schrock at the Massachusetts Institute of Technology (MIT), where she studied N2 activation by Mo and W complexes.

 After her studies, she returned to Singapore to serve at the Institute of Materials Research and Engineering, IMRE where she helped to start the institute’s research on coordination polymers.
 In 2013, she set up and headed the Laboratory of Advanced Porous Materials at IMRE.